cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-ratelimited.md

 ## Timing and frequency of token issuance requests {#timing-token-issuance}

-As discussed in {token-acquisition} token issuance MUST be independent of token redemption.
+As discussed in {{token-acquisition}} token issuance MUST be independent of token redemption.
 If clients requested tokens only in response to receiving instructions to contribute to a measurement task, an Attester would be able to infer which task a given client has contributed to